 Lastly, students are less willing to pay for legal education (see drop in enrollment above).
 I suggest that fewer students perceive being a lawyer as a valuable career than in the past.
 After four decades, law school growth seems to have hit a tipping point.
 Enrollment has plummeted and law schools are closing their doors.
 Ryerson’s law school efforts embody the tension of trying to embrace the qualitative change while contending with an already overcrowded market.
 Its focus on lawyers-as-entrepreneurs fits much more closely with project managers in an industry than with sophisticated experts in a profession.

 While tumbling law school enrollment appears to be a market correction, it will still take decades for the market to sort out what to do with the unprecedented volume of current lawyers.
 Changes precipitated by this lawyer-abundance – lawyers as project managers, increased fragmentation in legal markets, and the rising prominence of running law firms like corporations – will leave an indelible mark.
 Whether you are a lawyer, a “non-lawyer”, a “recovering” lawyer, or you just stumbled in off the web and somehow made it this far in my essay, it is worth considering what it means to be a lawyer.

 Legal work will forever be tedious, involve ethical considerations beyond the scope any single transaction; and it will forever be viewed uncharitably by most clients.
 So while I agree that the law firms could improve price and output, quality, product choice, service, and innovation (the natural battlegrounds of increased competition); it is worth recognizing the stress that these factors put on law as a profession.
-While there’s no going back to a golden era of law, it’s probably worth asking how to reconcile increasingly more powerful buyers and the potential devolution of the legal profession with the notion that lawyers are meant to embody more than mere business interests.
+While there’s no going back to a golden era of law, it’s worth asking how to reconcile increasingly powerful buyers pushing toward devolution of the legal profession with the notion that lawyers are meant to embody more than purely business interests.